Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Channel Modeling and CSI Acquisition

-The wideband model in \cite{B. Wang} considers spatial and frequency wideband effect, which causes beam squint.
-This model further includes different delays of the received signals at different receiving antennas.
-However, most works neglect the beam squint effect and assume that the received signal contributed by the same MPC has the same delay for different antennas.
+Based on the wideband model, the beam squint effect, which is caused by different delays of the received signals from different receiving antennas, has been investigated~\cite{B_WangbeamSquintTSP2018,B_Wang}.
+However, most research works neglect the beam squint effect by assuming that the received signal contributed by the same MPC has the same delay for different antennas.
 Sometimes it is necessary to further consider the detailed aspects of the mmWave MIMO channel model so that the designed mmWave system can better match the practical scenarios.